neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab09-Migrate-Data-to-Azure/LabExercise-2.md

 8. To complete install, select **Finish**.

 ### Task 4: Use the Data Migration Assistant to prepare for migration from SQL Server to Azure SQL Database

-#### Pre-requisites for this task

-Completed Exercise 1 & Exercise 2 - Task 1 & Task 2 & Task 3

 #### Steps: